jyn514/jyn514.github.io/content/2023-01-12-Bootstrapping-Rust-in-2023.md

 title:	"Why is Rust's build system uniquely hard to use?"
 date:	2023-01-12
 audience: developers
-excerpt: Goals for improving Rust's build system and making it easier to understand
+description: Goals for improving Rust's build system and making it easier to understand
 ---

 *This post will assume you have watched <https://www.youtube.com/watch?v=oUIjG-y4zaA>.